francelwebdev/francelwebdev/README.md

 I build REST APIs or GraphQL APIs as a back-end for a VueJS based front-end or mobile application.

-During my career, I have done a lot of back-end with the Ruby language and the Ruby on Rails framework.
-I learned a lot of things about web development and also experimented with other languages and frameworks like Elixir/Phoenix, JavaScrypt/NodeJS/Express, Python/Django, and PHP/Laravel which I very hate to work with.
+During my career, I have done a lot of back-end with Ruby language and Ruby on Rails framework.
+I learned a lot of things about web development and through many technical problems to which I was able to find solutions to progress, I also experimented with other languages and frameworks like JavaScrypt / NodeJS / ExpressJS, Elixir / Phoenix , Python / Django and PHP / Laravel.
+I'm efficient with the backend in Ruby and JavaScript / NodeJS / ExpressJS.

-For me, the tools (the programming language and the framework) must make me productive to quickly build (in a few hours) functional prototypes and complete applications in a few days.
+For me, programming languages and frameworks are tools for building solutions and solving problems, and they must make me productive to quickly build working prototypes and complete solutions within days.

 ## Programming Languages and Tools I use every days.